nickangtc/nickang-blog-gatsby/content/blog/2017-10-28-type-fast-programmer/index.md

 Why?

 Well, mainly because 99 percent of the time, your brain is playing catch up with your fingers.
-(Unless you're high on [psychedelics](http://howtousepsychedelics.org/problem-solving/)?)

 This disparity between brain processing speed and typing is confounded by a few important factors that I've come to realise as I continue coding every day as a professional programmer.